ioanungurean/forge-react-app/readme.md

 ## Getting started

-1. `yarn start` or `npm start`
+### 1. `yarn start` or `npm start`

-> Runs the app in development mode.<br>
+Runs the app in development mode.<br>
-> Open [http://localhost:9000](http://localhost:9000) to view it in the browser.
+Open [http://localhost:9000](http://localhost:9000) to view it in the browser.

-> The page will automatically modify without reloading when you make changes to the code.
+The page will automatically modify without reloading when you make changes to the code.
 (React Hot Loader) <br>
-> You will see the build errors and lint warnings in the console.
+You will see the build errors and lint warnings in the console.

-2. `yarn test` or `npm test`
+### 2. `yarn test` or `npm test`

-> Runs the test watcher in an interactive mode.<br>
+Runs the test watcher in an interactive mode.<br>
-> By default, runs tests related to files changed since the last commit.
+By default, runs tests related to files changed since the last commit.

-3. `yarn build:prod` or `npm run build:prod`
+### 3. `yarn build:prod` or `npm run build:prod`

-> Builds the app for production to the `public` folder.<br>
+Builds the app for production to the `public` folder.<br>
-> It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance.

-> The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.<br>

-> Your app is ready to be deployed.
+Your app is ready to be deployed.

-4. `yarn analysis` or `npm run analysis` (Webpack Bundle Analyzer)
+### 4. `yarn analysis` or `npm run analysis` (Webpack Bundle Analyzer)

-> This script will help you:
+This script will help you:
-> * Realize what's really inside your bundle
+* Realize what's really inside your bundle
-> * Find out what modules make up the most of it's size
+* Find out what modules make up the most of it's size
-> * Find modules that got there by mistake
+* Find modules that got there by mistake
-> * Optimize it!
+* Optimize it!
-> * And the best thing is it supports minified bundles!
+* And the best thing is it supports minified bundles!
 It parses them to get real size of bundled modules.
 And it also shows their gzipped sizes!

-> In order for this plugin to work you will also have to uncomment this line: `plugins.BundleAnalyzerPlugin` from `devtools > webpack > production.js`.
-Leave it as a comment when you are not using `analysis` script.
+> Note: In order for this plugin to work you will also have to uncomment this line: `plugins.BundleAnalyzerPlugin` from `devtools > webpack > production.js`.
+Leave it commented when you're not using `analysis` script.

 ## Folder Structure